-Materials used in the manufacture of absorptive panels shall conform to the requirements of AS/NZS 4100 and 4600.
+Materials used in the fabrication of absorptive panels shall be in accordance with AS/NZS 4100 and AS/NZS 4600.

-Materials used in the manufacture of reflective panels shall conform:
+Materials used in the fabrication of reflective panels shall be:

-- a) to the requirements of AS/NZS 4100 and AS/NZS 4600, or - b) be weather-resistant steel complying with the requirements of AS/NZS 1594 Grade HW350.
+- a) in accordance with AS/NZS 4100 and AS/NZS 4600 for hot dipped galvanised steel, or - b) in accordance with AS/NZS 1594 Grade HW350 for weather-resistant steel.